STA198F2021/website/content/home/project.md

 ### Data

 In order for you to have the greatest chance of success with this project it is important that you choose a manageable data set.
 This means that the data should be readily accessible and large enough that multiple relationships can be explored.
 As such, your data set must have at least 50 observations and say 10-20 variables (exceptions can be made, but you must speak with me first).
-The variables in the data should include categorical variables, discrete numerical variables, and continuous numerical variables.
+The variables in the data should include variables of multiple types (e.g., categorical and continuous).

 If you are using a data set that comes in a format that we haven't encountered in class, make sure that you are able to load it into R as this can be tricky depending on the source.
 If you are having trouble ask for help before it is too late.